ivanearisty/obsidian/Classes + Uni/DAA/Assingments/Assignment 3 DAA — Answers.md

 1, 2, 3, 4, 5, 6, 7, 9 -> 2
 ```

+### Problem 2

+#### Question
+Suppose we build a BST on n elements, by first permuting the input sequence, and then inserting the elements in random order.
+After n − 1 elements are inserted, we have one element left to insert.
+How many possible positions are there for the last element to be positioned in the tree?
+Explain your answer.

+#### Answer
 ## Question 2
 ## Question 3
 ## Question 4